From island hopping to ancient history, and from Athens to the Aegean Sea, Greece is a destination that keeps tourists coming back for more.

 4. Enjoy the sunset from Lycabettus Hill

 Hike up or take the charming funicular.
 Either way, don’t miss the spectacular sunset from the crest of Lycabettus Hill.
-From here, you’ll see the acropolis, the city, and, on a good day, the Aegean Sea.
-You’ll find a cafe at the top of the hill where you can enjoy a drink while the sun sets over Athens.
+From here, you’ll see the Acropolis, the city, and, on a good day, the Aegean Sea.
+You’ll find a cafe at the top of the hill to enjoy a drink while the sun sets over Athens.

 5. Take a day trip to Cape Sounion and the Temple of Poseidon